michelesr/thesis/src/context.md

-> *The term "Microservice Architecture" has sprung up over the last few years to describe a particular way of designing software applications as suites of independently deployable services.
-While there is no precise definition of this architectural style, there are certain common characteristics around organization around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data.* @martinfowler-ms
+> *The term "Microservice Architecture" has sprung up over the last few years to describe a particular way of designing software applications as suites of independently deployable services.* @martinfowler-ms

-In the microservices software architecture, the project is developed as a set of small and lightweight applications, that communicate amongst them through a well defined API.
-These small applications can be written in different languages, and replaced when they are obsolete.
+In the microservices software architecture, the project is developed as a set of small and lightweight services, that communicate amongst them through a well defined API.
+These small services can be written in different languages, and replaced when they are obsolete.

-In addition of deployment advantages (such as scalability) of microservices structured applications, in software development a microservices approach can be seen as a new implementation of the Unix principles of modularity: the applications themselves serves as modules for a project, and are completely independent.
+In addition of deployment advantages (such as scalability) of microservices structured applications, in software development a microservices approach can be seen as a new implementation of the Unix principles of modularity: the services themselves acts as modules for a software, and are completely independent.

 In this thesis project the Gasista Felice web application has been containerized, so its infrastructure and development process has been prepared to embrace a migration to the microservices software architecture.
-In fact, the container infrastructure is the key of development and deployment of microservices structured application.
+In fact, the container infrastructure is the key of development and deployment of microservices structured applications.

 ## Software infrastructures and development environments